 Finally, add in walkways across both center-lines of the building – or, for larger buildings, draw these every 150’.

 Select a string inverter, and HelioScope will automatically set an inverter quantity that results in a DC-to-AC ratio of approximately 1.25.
 Move the inverters to the locations where they will be mounted, and the wire content will be adjusted automatically.

 If you plan to use microinverters, simply select them, and HelioScope will automatically configure the AC array accordingly.
 In this case, move the red icon to the point of grid interconnection.

 8) Configure Conductors

-With the inverters and/or grid connection point set, confirm the voltage drop next to the conductors (see the example at the right).
+With the inverters and/or grid connection point set, confirm the voltage drop next to the conductors (see the example below).
 Most engineers strive to keep the voltage drop values below 2% for both the DC and AC systems.

 9) Choose weather file